Cybersecurity

 Even when you take all the right precautions, bad things can still happen.
 If you or a family member suspects that your identity has been compromised, help is only a phone call away.
 With The Tri-County Bank ID Safe Choice you and up to three generations of your family have access to Fully Managed Identity Theft Recovery.
 We have professional Identity Theft Recovery Advocates standing by, ready to work on your behalf to help recover your identity and reverse any damage caused by identity theft.

-In 2022, $5.7 billion was identified as tax fraud.
-This includes general tax fraud, abusive tax schemes, unemployment tax, identity theft, and refund fraud.
 While anyone can become a victim of tax fraud, it's generally at-risk populations that are the most affected, such as older adults or non-English-speaking taxpayers.
 While these populations are most at risk, the criminals behind these bogus schemes view everyone as potentially easy prey.

 The IRS urges everyone to be on guard all the time and to look out for others in their lives.
 While paying special attention is important during tax season, taxpayers are encouraged to review the list in a special section on IRS.gov and be on the lookout for these scams throughout the year.
 This year, tax crimes have become more complex and sinister than ever before, including scams like identity theft, phishing, fake charities, false claims, and more.
 This article will cover new fraud schemes and reoccurring ones in hopes of helping you understand what to watch for and how to protect yourself and your loved ones.